XiYangEcon/XiYangEcon.github.io/index.md

 I'm an assistant professor of Economics at the University of North Texas since 2016.
 I have a Ph.D. in economics from Johns Hopkins University in 2014.
 I was a Post-doctoral Research Fellow at Lusk Center for Real Estate at the University of Southern California between 2015-2016 and a Lincoln Institute Scholar in 2019.

-My research interests are in the areas of Labor Economics and Urban Economics, focusing on broad economic impacts of urban and housing policies such as gender and racial inequality, individual labor market outcomes, household financial well-being, and local economic growth.
+My research interests are in the areas of Labor Economics and Urban Economics, focusing on broad economic impacts of urban and housing policies such as gender and racial inequality, fertility and marriage, individual labor market outcomes, household financial well-being, and local economic growth.

 <br/>